sahat/megaboilerplate/README.md

 Sites Built with Mega Boilerplate
 ---------------------------------

-If you have built something using Mega Boilerplate, please enter yourself here by sending a pull request.
+If you have built an app using Mega Boilerplate, please enter yourself here by sending a pull request.

 Changelog
 ---------

-### 1.0.0 (June 7, 2016)
+### 1.0.0 (June 8, 2016)
 - Initial release.

 Contributing